What is The Minimum Wage in 2018?

 In the chart above, states are colored based on the value of their minimum wage.
 The lowest minimum wage states are colored peach, with other states becoming a darker shade of green as the minimum wage increases.
 The wage laws don’t apply to certain positions, such as wages for tipped workers.
 The data were collected from the US Department of Labor.

-Top 5 States with Highest Minimum Wage
+Top 5 States with Highest Minimum Wage in 2018

 District of Columbia: $12.50 per hour